mihdicaballero/mento/README.md

     - Rectangular Concrete Beam
     - Circular Concrete Column
     - Rectangular Concrete Column
-- Check and design of foundation elements:
-    - Rectangular Isolated Footing
 - Unit-sensitive design, allowing users to input variables with their respective units for accurate calculations.
 - Interactive usage in Jupyter Notebooks, allowing users to create custom calculations using package modules.
 - Results are presented in markdown format within the notebook and as pandas DataFrames for easy handling of multiple checks.
 - Ability to generate detailed reports in LaTeX format.
-- Comprehensive testing for design code compliance, including ACI 318-19, EN 1992-2024, EHE-08, and CIRSOC 201-2024, with validation of checks and designs included.
+- Comprehensive testing for design code compliance, including ACI 318-19, EN 1992-2024, EHE-08, and CIRSOC 201-2024.

 #### Roadmap
 The development is structured around key milestones, with ongoing tasks that aim to enhance functionality and compliance with design standards:
+- [x] Rectangular concrete beam section check and design for ACI 318-19.
-- [ ] 1.
-Rectangular concrete beam section check and design.
+- [ ] Rectangular concrete beam section check and design for EHE-08.
-- [ ] 2.
-Circular concrete column section check and design.
+- [ ] Rectangular concrete beam section check and design for EN 1992-2024.
-- [ ] 3.
-Rectangular concrete column section check and design.
+- [ ] Circular concrete column section check and design for ACI 318-19.
-- [ ] 4.
-Rectangular isolated footing check and design.
+- [ ] Rectangular concrete column section check and design for ACI 318-19.

 Each milestone incorporates rigorous testing and continuous integration to ensure code quality and reliability.